lucasschmidtc/Undergraduate-Research/README.md

 # Undergraduate-Research

-The goal of my undergraduate research project was to devise a method to cluster hand-written words of historical documents to speed up the process of transcription.
+The goal of my undergraduate research project was to devise a method to cluster hand-written words of historical documents in order to speed up the process of transcription.
 The assumption was that in a text there aren't many unique words, thus the clustering would reduce the work load.

 ## Proposed Method